80bots/80bots/README.md

   1. Launch a brand new EC2 instance of Ubuntu 20.04.
 We recommend t3.medium and at least 32GB of space.
   2. Ensure ports `80`, `6001` and `8080` are open in the security group.
 (Todo: review security)
   3. Create an S3 bucket.
 (You'll need the bucket name later).
+  4. Create an IAM user with admin permissions.
+(You'll need the Access Key ID and Secret Access Key later).
+(Todo: work out the least amount of privilege required)
-  4. SSH into your EC2 (username is ubuntu).
+  5. SSH into your EC2 (username is ubuntu).
-  5. Clone this repo:
+  6. Clone this repo:
 ```
 git clone https://github.com/80bots/80bots
 ```
-  6. Run the shell script:
+  7. Run the shell script:
 ```
 cd 80bots
 ./deploy-aws-ubuntu.sh
 ```
-  7. Simply follow the prompts.
+  8. Simply follow the prompts.
 Note the username and password at the end.
-  8. You should be able to access your 80bots backend at `{EC2 Public IP}/backoffice80` - login with the credentials.
+  9. You should be able to access your 80bots backend at `{EC2 Public IP}/backoffice80` - login with the credentials.
-  9. Once logged in, click on the top right hand corner and click Profile.
+  10. Once logged in, click on the top right hand corner and click Profile.
-  10. Set your timezone and your preferred Availability Zone.
+  11. Set your timezone and your preferred Availability Zone.
-  11. You should be able to now launch a demo bot or add your own Puppeteer bot and launch it.
+  12. You should be able to now launch a demo bot or add your own Puppeteer bot and launch it.
 If any issues, contact me at francis@80bots.com - good luck!

 ## Requirements